 Directory information can be provided upon request to any individual, other than a for-profit organization, even without the written consent of a parent.
 Parents may refuse to allow the Board to disclose any or all of such "directory information" upon written notification to the Board.
+This written notification to the board can be submitted to the school office.
 For further information about the items included within the category of directory information and instructions on how to prohibit its release you may wish to consult the Board's annual Family Education Rights and Privacy Act (FERPA) notice which can be found http://masonk12.net.